The short answer

 - Start with one claw at a time.
 Reward heavily.
 Build up gradually.

-- If you cut the quick: it bleeds but heals.
+- If you cut the quick, it bleeds but heals.
 Apply styptic powder ($5) or a bar of soap pressed on the tip.

-Why declawing is banned in Alberta
+Why declawing is illegal in Alberta

 - Chronic pain in many cats (sometimes lifelong)